thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

 The Downlink converter transforms outgoing RPC message and then the integration sends it to your device.
 You can customize a downlink according to your configuration.
 Let’s consider an example where we send an attribute update message.
-For this example, use the following code:
+For this example, use the code below.

 {% include templates/tbel-vs-js.md %}